 Ask any parent to describe their perfect ski weekend and the wish list would likely include: ski terrain for all ability levels, a convenient location and affordability.
 And it can’t be too busy.
 Waiting in line with kids is the bane of our existence.
-Luckily for Calgary folk, ski wishes come to life at Castle Mountain Lodge in Southern Alberta.
+Luckily for Calgary folk, ski wishes come to life at Castle Mountain Lodge in the Crowsnest Pass area of Southern Alberta.
 If you’ve ever heard of the Powder Highway, you’ll want to “SkiCastle”.

 I adore going back to my hometown, so a stop here on the way to anywhere in Southern Alberta is de rigueur.
 If my brother’s not in town I stop at the Hitchin’ Post for an HP burger, seasoned fries and the thickest milkshakes known to man.
 Bro was in town, so I saved some calories, though dinner at Luigi’s in Pincher Creek wasn’t exactly Weight Watchers approved.

 Luigi’s is a fun, old school restaurant and lounge.
 It’s the kind of place where you want to order exactly what you did in 1980.
 Yep, potato skins and chicken souvlaki washed back with a $6 cocktail (or three).